Boxing vs. Muay Thai: Who Would Win?

 Heavy hands are built doing these things...

-The sport has great traditions and has long been an important factor in western culture.
-Many famous boxers transcended the sporting world and became influential celebrities.
+The sport has wonderful traditions and has long been an essential element in Western culture.
+Many elite boxers transcend the sporting world and become influential celebrities.

 What Is Muay Thai?

-Muay Thai or Thai boxing is a striking martial art and the national sport of Thailand but nowadays is practiced extensively worldwide.
-Muay Thai is the “art of 8 limbs” because it allows striking with eight body parts- punches, kicks, elbows, and knees (two on each side).
+Muay Thai is a striking martial art and the national sport of Thailand.
+Muay Thai is called the “art of 8 limbs” because it allows striking with eight body parts- punches, kicks, elbows, and knees (two on each side).

-On top of the rich, striking arsenal, clinch fighting, sweeps, and throws are permitted and even rewarded by the ruleset.
-This makes Thai boxing the most diverse striking style by far, and it has proven to be a great fit and the preferred striking discipline for many MMA fighters.
+On top of the rich striking arsenal, clinch fighting, sweeps, and throws are also permitted and rewarded.
+This makes Thai boxing the most diverse striking style, which has made it the preferred striking discipline for many MMA fighters.

 Key Differences Between Boxing and Muay Thai